Sefaria Library

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description states that the tool returns a list of JSON objects with metadata for topics, clearly indicating verb and resource.
-However, it does not differentiate from sibling tools like search_texts that might also return topics.
+The description clearly states the tool returns a list of JSON objects containing metadata for topics, with a specific verb and resource.
+It is distinct from sibling tools by naming 'topics' as the resource, but it doesn't explicitly contrast alternatives.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.